April 26, 2019

 USC reimburses employees, students, independent contractors and guests for necessary and reasonable approved expenses they incur in the conduct of university business.
-All reimbursements must be requested through the university’s financial system (Kuali).
+All reimbursements must be requested through the university’s travel and expense system (Concur).
 Certain expense reimbursements may require additional approval from a dean or vice president.

 University departments may adopt more restrictive policies and such restrictions must be monitored through department level controls.